gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/instructions.md

 Check the "use wifi" setting on the programmer website, then follow the instructions and QR codes on the programmer website.

-The Pico will create a wifi network and will serve a webpage that allows you to control the car.
+The Pico will create a wifi network and will serve a webpage that allows you to control the car and change settings of the car.

 The wifi range is unreliable (sometimes measured as 10 feet sometimes as 100 feet).

+For more information, see the remote control page linked above.

 # Troubleshooting
 ## If you would like help troubleshooting your car or if you have any questions, please email gobabygocarswithjoysticks@gmail.com